Skigim/create-screeps-ts-starter/README.md

 - **🎯 Modern TypeScript** - strict mode with latest features
 - **📦 Zero config** - works out of the box
 - **🗄️ screeps.json** - Supports screeps.json for easier config
+- **🐳 Docker support** - Contains a docker-compose file for running a local server

 ## Available Scripts